fletchulence/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-    -semantic HTML is language used to allow developers an ease of use. the wo
+      - Very basically semantic HTML is language used to allow developers an ease of use.
+The computer doesnt necessarily recognize the words "header", "footer" "section", it just knows them as <div>'s.
+But for developers, it is easier to lay out in such a way with more terms than one.
+Semantic HTML is more proper when working in teams (easier for all to read) so it is more appropriate.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-    -
+        - inline elements only occupies width it needs on the page <span> <a>
+        - block elements take up the whole width of the page,, <h1> <div>..

+            side note..do we consider elements that we manipulate to display: flex as new elements? i mean they are still 'block elements,' so we just specify the area they take up

-3. What are the 4 areas of the box model? margin(outer), border, padding, content
+3. What are the 4 areas of the box model?
+        - margin(outer), border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+        - the perpendicular axis of flow.

 5. Explain why git is valuable to a team of developers.
-        - git is helpful for teams because it allows a group of developers
+        - git is helpful for teams because it allows a group to track changes made.
+This helps task managment as well as provides insight into debugging/errors if any - the group can track them back to the source.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.